 And you don’t want to connect with no one, right?

-Instead figure out who your Brand Soulmate is and create messaging, content, images, and branding that speak directly to them.
+Instead figure out who your Brand Companion is and create messaging, content, images, and branding that speak directly to them.
 Don’t be afraid to send specific marketing messages directly to niche segments of your target audiences.
 The connections you make will prove to be more valuable than general, overarching marketing messages (especially when these brand advocates start doing your marketing for you!).

 The same advice applies to your email database.
 Make sure you have a clean, engaged list.
 If half of your emails are bouncing or a third of your contacts have never opened a single email, it makes it much more difficult to appropriately gauge the success of your content, calls-to-action and offerings.
 Clean that database up by deleting all hard bounces and sending out a 'reactivation/breakup campaign' to those who haven't opened anything in 6 months or longer to give them one last chance to stay subscribed.